Soil Contamination Pollution

-Soil pollution or soil contamination is a part of land degradation caused by acid rain, excess and wrong use of agricultural fertilizer, insecticides ( the chemical compounds that kill insects), and herbicides (chemical substances that kill plants) to affect the natural soil environment.
-Petroleum, polynuclear hydrocarbon, and heavy metals are the most common substances which cause soil or water pollution.
-All the soil contains different types of harmful or toxic polluted substances for human beings and other living organisms.
+Soil pollution or soil contamination is a part of land degradation causes by acid rain, excess and wrong use of agricultural fertilizer, insecticides ( the chemical compounds that kill insects), and herbicides (chemical substances that kill plants) to effects the natural soil of our environment.
+Petroleum, polynuclear hydrocarbon, and heavy metals are the most common substances which cause soil contamination and water pollution.
+All the soil contains different types of harmful or toxic polluted substances for human beings and other living cells.
 However, the natural concentration of such substances does not threaten the surroundings of our ecosystem.
+Soil contamination pollution effects or damages living cells, when the concentration of one or more of such toxic molecule is large enough.
+Acid rain water, waste disposal, accidental oil spills, and industrial, and agricultural activity are the main causes of soil pollution that have adverse effects on our environment in several ways.

 Causes of Soil Pollution